pwaring/politicsgeek.co.uk/_posts/2016-07-17-should-corbyn-remain-leader.md

 soon as possible, to unite the party and provide an effective opposition at this time of political and economic uncertainty.

-Unfortunately, I don't think Corbyn will stick to his guns until removed by the membership, which of course he is entitled to do.
+Unfortunately, I think Corbyn will stick to his guns until removed by the membership, which of course he is entitled to do.
 Even if he were to change his mind, the current contenders to replace him -- Angela Eagle and Owen Smith -- do not appear to possess the skills required to present a united front.
 I am quite